Continuation urgent Public Meeting of Parliament to address the escalating situation involving the nation’s fire and ambulance personnel - 721news.com | Sint Maarten News | SXM News

-The Public meeting which was adjourned on November 17, 2025, will be reconvened on Thursday at 14.00 hrs. in the Legislative Hall at Wilhelminastraat #1 in Philipsburg.
+The Public meeting which was adjourned on January 29, 2026, in the second round, will be reconvened on Tuesday at 15.00 hrs. in the Legislative Hall at Wilhelminastraat #1 in Philipsburg.
 The Minister of General Affairs, and the Minister of Public Health, Social Development and Labor will be in attendance.

+The Ministers will return to Parliament to provide answers to the questions posed by Members of Parliament in the second round.

 The agenda point is: